jrmypttrsn/ocst28092016/onecert-security-training-28-09-2016.md

 # In _Firefox_:
   1. Click the menu button and choose Preferences.
   2. Select the Privacy panel.
-  3. Click **manage your Do Not Track settings**.
-  4. Check **Use Do Not Track**.
-  5. Close the _about:preferences_ page.
-Any changes you've made will automatically be saved.
+  3. Check the box next to **Tell sites that I do not want to be tracked**.

 ![fit](firefox-512.png)